melflynn/BarkedIn/README.md

 Devising a plan for implementing connections and connection requests was a large task with a variety of implementation options.
 It was important that users be able to initiate, withdraw and respond to connection requests, as well as maintain a list of their connected users.
 While there were many possible approaches, I ultimately decided that my biggest priority was to best maintain the integrity of the data in the database.

 As such, there is only one data table for both connections and connection requests, and only one entry per connection.
 While there was a bit more code required to find a user on the table, this approach ensured that connections were always reciprocal and that updates to connection statuses (from pending to connected, or a withdrawn request or connection) were smooth.
+The potential for a bit of latency with searching users on the table was somewhat addressed with indexing both the user_id1, user_id2, and the pair, but would potentially need to be addressed further should the application be rescoped for a larger scale.

 The data table includes a column for `user_id1`, `user_id2` and the connection `status`.
 There are check constraints on the table as well as model level validations to ensure that `user_id1` < `user_id2` (ensuring no duplicate connections) and `status` is either 'connected', 'pending_user1' or 'pending_user2'.